dswann101164/azure-noob-blog/posts/2025-11-09-buzzwords-meetings-confusion.md

 **Before you speak in your next meeting, ask yourself:**

 ### Can I explain this without jargon?
-- ❌ "Leverage KQL to query Resource Graph for metadata extraction"
+- âŒ "Leverage KQL to query Resource Graph for metadata extraction"
-- ✅ "Write queries to get resource information from Azure"
+- âœ… "Write queries to get resource information from Azure"

 ### Do I actually understand what they want?
-- ❌ "Governance compliance" _(what does this mean specifically?)_
+- âŒ "Governance compliance" _(what does this mean specifically?)_
-- ✅ "Prevent resources from being deployed without required tags"
+- âœ… "Prevent resources from being deployed without required tags"

 ### Have I admitted what I don't know?
-- ❌ "I'll build a cost allocation system" _(without asking how they want costs broken down)_
+- âŒ "I'll build a cost allocation system" _(without asking how they want costs broken down)_
-- ✅ "Help me understand your department structure so I allocate costs correctly"
+- âœ… "Help me understand your department structure so I allocate costs correctly"

 ### Would I bet my job on my interpretation?
 If you're 60% sure what they mean, say so.
 Don't pretend you're 100% sure.